cardrank/cardrank/README.md

 GOOS=js GOARCH=wasm go build -tags 'forcefat' -o cardrank.wasm
 ```

-## Future Development

-Rank funcs for Kansas City Lowball, Sökö, and other poker variants will be
-added to this package in addition to standardized interfaces for managing poker
-tables and games.

 ## Links

 * [Overview of Cactus Kev][cactus-kev] - original Cactus Kev article